Need expert help? 951-291-1627

 Ever seen this advertised - "Need more than 4 pages?
 Get more pages starting at $100 ea..."

-Yes, some Web designers charge to add more pages to your Website!
+Beware of the Web designer who charges to add more pages to your Website!

-A contact form should be the backbone of your Website marketing strategy - this is where sales leads are born!
+A contact form should be the backbone of your Website marketing strategy, but it won't generate solid sales leads if the layout is overwhelming.

-I'm not a Web host provider, but I have enough experience to talk clients through hosting choices (shared, VPS, private, etc.) and options (e-mail, storage, bandwidth, etc.) to ensure a stable Website environment for years to come.
+I'm not a Web host provider, but I have the knowledge to present you with sensible hosting choices (shared, VPS, private, etc.) and options (e-mail, storage, bandwidth, etc.) that will ensure a stable Website environment for years to come.

 Today’s online shoppers have very high expectations of the customer experience, so it's critical not to present them with something clunky and frustrating.

-I helped clients successfully sell a handful of items to tens of thousands using management tools for inventory, sales tax, shipping rates, product variants and more.
+I have experience building e-commerce Websites that help clients sell and manage a handful of items to tens of thousands with tools for inventory, sales tax, shipping rates, product variants and more.

 Adding a map to your Website not only does the obvious; helps potential customers find your physical store, but adds legitimacy and becomes an attention-grabbing element on that page.

-What will you do with that solid sales lead from your contact form?
+You just got a solid sales lead from your contact form, now what?
 Add that person to your newsletter subscription list!

 Ask me about adding an e-mail marketing component to your Website - manage your list, send newsletters, all from your Website.
 No third-party app, no additional fees.